evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

 #### How will the world be built?

 There are two main ways to handle this:
-- Traditionally, from in-game with build-commands:  This pretty means builders creating content in their game client.
+- Traditionally, from in-game with build-commands:  This means builders creating content in their game client.
 This has the advantage of not requiring Python skills nor server access.
 This can often be a quite intuitive way to build since you are sort-of walking around in your creation as you build it.
 However, the developer (you) must make sure to provide build-commands that are flexible enough for builders to be able to